JoanaS2/Sea-Essence/README.md

 *  This section gives users an overall insight into what the Sea Essence website is aimed at which is to inspire and plan desired holiday destinations to the Indian Ocean as per request.

-* Also consists of a table providing the best temperatures during 4 different months of the year that is most recommended to visit.
+* Also consists of a table providing the best temperatures during 4 different months of the year that are most recommended to visit.

 ![About Us](documentation/about.png)